silverstripe/silverstripe-framework/admin/client/src/components/Form/README.md

 # Form Component

-The FormComponent is used to render forms in SilverStripe.
+The `Form` component is used to render forms in SilverStripe.
 The only time you should need to use `FormComponent` directly is when you're composing custom layouts.
 Forms can be automatically generated from a schema using the `FormBuilder` component.

-This component should be moved to Framework when dependency injection is implemented.

 ## Properties